johnMcFadyen/vdc/best-practices-vdc.md

 		Fig16: VNet peering and perimeter neworks

-Most of LOBs requires an integration with few services on-premsies; a typical example is the Windows AD.
+Most of LOBs requires an integration with few services on-premises; a typical example is the Windows AD.
 For large vDC the ExpressRoute is the right solution to interconnect Azure with on-premises datacenter, for the nature of private link and also for the deterministic delay and latency associated with the connection and high throughput (10Gbps throughput with ulta-performance gateway) required for large deployments.
 Provisioning of the ExpressRoute configuration in Azure can be done in few minutes, but the end-to-end provisioning requires the process of purchase order to the network service provider responsible to establish the interconnection between the customer datacenter with the IP Microsoft backbone.
 The provisioning process can requires more than weeks and to speed up the cloud adoption of Azure, enterprises can decide to deploy in the hub an Azure gateway type VPN to implement a site-to-site VPN.
 The Azure site-to-site VPN creates an IPSec tunnel between the on-premises VPN concentrator and the Azure Gateway, with possibility to exchange the network prefixes via BGP.
 Azure site-to-site VPN is provides an effective  way to kickoff the vDC, with integration with on-premises services.
 The site-to-site VPN is not the definitive solution for the vDC: the transit happen in internet, and the cap value on throughput does not allow large traffic exchange with the on-premises datacenter.
-When the ExpressRoute will be successful provisioned, customer can decide to decommission the site-to-site VPN or keep the consistence with ExpressRoute, using the site-to-site VPN as backup path (higher metric) with on-premises site.
+When the ExpressRoute will be successful provisioned, customer can decide to decommission the Site-to-Site VPN or keep the consistence with ExpressRoute, using the Site-to-Site VPN as backup path (higher metric) with on-premises site.

 ####Component Type: Monitoring
 This is where you have visibility and alerting from all of the above components.
 All related teams should have access to their components and services.
 If you have a centralized help desk or operations teams, they would be integrated to this data.